What Does “Yield the Right of Way” Mean?

 New York requires automobile owners to carry Personal Injury Protection insurance to protect them and their passengers in the event of an accident.
 Under New York law, each motorist would initially file a claim against their own insurance, regardless of who was a fault.
 PIP insurance provides coverage of medical bills and lost wages up to the limits of the no-fault policy.

-If a failure-to-yield accident caused serious injuries, the injured person may have a right to file a claim against the at-fault driver’s insurance as well.
+If a failure to yield right of way accident caused serious injuries, the injured person may have a right to file a claim against the at-fault driver’s insurance as well.

 The at-fault driver may be held financially liable for the following: